 The IRS requires public charities (also known as 501(c)(3) organizations) to send a formal acknowledgment letter for any donation of more than $250.
 The donor may use this letter as proof of his or her contribution and claim a tax deduction.
-Most charities send an acknowledgment for all donations, even small ones.
+In practice, most charities send an acknowledgment for all donations, even small ones.

 Both goals, thanking the donor and satisfying the legal requirements, can be accomplished at the same time or separately.
 Most charities manage to achieve both conditions within one letter.

-When You Should Acknowledge a Donation for Tax Purposes
+When to Acknowledge a Donation for Tax Purposes